MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Non-functional requirements for reliability, availability, performance, and security.
 - Decision factors such as scalability, cost, operability, and complexity.

 The choice of application hosting platform is a critical decision that impacts all other design areas.
 For example, legacy or proprietary development software might not run in PaaS or containerized.
 This requirement will impact the choice of compute platform.

-So, a mission-critical application can use more than one compute service to support multiple composite workloads and microservices, each with distinct requirements.
+A mission-critical application can use more than one compute service to support multiple composite workloads and microservices, each with distinct requirements.

 This design area provides recommendations related to the compute selection, design, and configuration options.
 We recommend that you familiarize yourself with the [Compute decision tree](/azure/architecture/guide/technology-choices/compute-decision-tree).